Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) for gravitational wave

-\acknowledgments We also thank Kin-Wang Ng and Masashi Hazumi for their academic advice during the preparation of this manuscript.
-We thank Masaya Hasegawa, Takahiro Kanayama, Satoki Matsushita, Hirokazu Murakami, Mai Inoue, Ryuji Shibuya and Chia-Ming Kuo for support to establish CHRONOS team.
-Y.I. and H.W. acknowledges support from NSTC, CHiP and Academia Sinica in Taiwan under Grant No.114-2112-M-008-006-, and No.AS-TP-112-M01.
+We also thank Kin-Wang Ng and Masashi Hazumi for their academic advice during the preparation of this manuscript.
+We thank Masaya Hasegawa, Takahiro Kanayama, Satoki Matsushita, Hirokazu Murakami, Mai Inoue, Ryuji Shibuya, and Chia-Ming Kuo for their support in establishing the CHRONOS team.Y.I. is supported by NSTC, CHiP, and Academia Sinica in Taiwan under Grant Nos.~114-2112-M-008-006- and AS-TP-112-M01.